2020 Immunity Superfoods List

 Volatile oils in ginger, like gingerols and shogaols, boost immunity and combat viral infections.

-Ginger tea is a particularly good homemade remedy for sore throats and persistent coughing, two common symptoms of COVID-19 viral infection.
+Ginger tea is a particularly good homemade remedy for sore throats and persistent coughing, two common symptoms of viral respiratory infection.

 Use fresh ginger root, grated or thinly sliced, in ginger turmeric tea for synergistic protective effects.